propan/yaDatePicker/README.md

 - fixed an issue that occurred during simultaneous rendering of several calendars on the same page
 - added an option for initial selected date

+Version 1.3 - 13/10/2012

+- added a mediator that allows to set a date of an attached calendar programmatically

 License
 -------